 The integration projects

-The seed bags also serve as a medium against racism: The backs of the bags contain information about pioneering projects that are committed to the inclusion of refugees and represent mutual cultural enrichment.
+The seed bags also served as a medium against racism: The backs of the bags contained information about pioneering projects that are committed to the inclusion of refugees and represent mutual cultural enrichment.

 The designers

-Saatkultur* is also a design project: Nine designers from all over the world have designed the covers of the seed bags and captured the plants in a unique and individual way.
+Saatkultur* was also a design project: Nine designers from all over the world designed the covers of the seed bags and captured the plants in a unique and individual way.
 This graphic series also reflects a cultural diversity.

 Double seeds?

-Saatkultur* offers seeds in a dual sense – on the one hand the bags contain ecological seeds for gardening and culinary purposes, whereas on the other hand they represent social seeds for social change.
+Saatkultur* offered seeds in a dual sense – on the one hand the bags contained ecological seeds for gardening and culinary purposes, whereas on the other hand they represented social seeds for social change.

 Donations for what?

-The proceeds from the donation (minus the seed culture* material costs) will go to the organization morethanshelters e.
-V., which both helps people in crisis areas and works towards the integration of refugees in Germany.
-The organization will use half of the amount for a project in the Jordanian refugee camp Za’atari, the other half for the initial care of Ukrainian refugees in Berlin.
+The proceeds from the donation went to morethanshelters e.
+V. The organization used half of the amount for a project in the Jordanian refugee camp Za’atari and the other half for the initial care of Ukrainian refugees in Berlin.
+The donation project is now complete.